-testing.5 For example, suppose Delaware County and Franklin County establish their own motor fuel quality testing programs.
-If Delaware County does not own any equipment to conduct the motor fuel quality testing, but Franklin County does, Delaware County can contract to use Franklin County's equipment.
-However, Delaware County's testing must be done by a fuel inspector from Franklin County.
+a county auditor from allowing the county's testing equipment to be used in any other county for fuel quality testing purposes unless a fuel inspector for the county that owns the equipment is conducting the testing.
+For example, suppose Delaware County and Franklin County establish their own motor fuel quality testing programs.
+Delaware County does not own any equipment to conduct the motor fuel quality testing, but Franklin County does own the necessary equipment.
+Delaware County can contract to use Franklin County's equipment, but Delaware County's testing must be done by a fuel inspector from Franklin County.